 Checks and money orders can be left in the drop box in front of the building.
 You must include your SETS case number or SSN with the payment.

 When the window is open, you can pay during our regular office hours, 7:30 a.m. to 4:30 p.m.
 To come inside to pay, you must wear a mask and have your temperature checked.

 We recommend calling the CSEA center at 513-946-7387 before bringing cash to the building.

 - Pay Online will be https://oh.smartchildsupport.com/.
-There are no processing charges with the new website.
+There are no processing charges.